Lien Tran to join as trainer for 2023 YSEALI Game Changers

 Illustration by Nikki Muller (New Thinking magazine)

 The majority of Americans know little about civics and government; video games could prove the unorthodox solution to our miseducation.
 This is the topic of Professor Lien Tran’s second op ed as a Public Voices fellow with The OpEd Project.
-On February 4, 2023, New Thinking magazine published her op ed entitled “The Game of Life: Leveraging Tech for Civics Education“.… Continue reading Games for civics op ed published in New Thinking
+On February 4, 2023, New Thinking magazine published her op ed entitled “The Game of Life: Leveraging Tech for Civics Education“.
+Educators… Continue reading Games for civics op ed published in New Thinking

 Emerging technology’s role for telling critical Asian American history